Skip to main content

 Reading Bertrand Russell’s A History of Western Philosophy felt like stepping into the grand, winding corridors of Western thought — with Russell himself as your witty, insightful, and occasionally snarky guide.
 I didn’t open this book expecting to agree with everything.
 What I wanted was clarity, structure, and a sense of how all these big thinkers across the centuries connect.
 And that’s exactly what this book delivered, with a tone that balances intellect and irreverence brilliantly.
 Russell doesn’t just list philosophers.
 He sketches their ideas, yes, but also their lives, their contradictions, their blind spots.
 From the ancient Greeks to the modern rationalists, he doesn’t hesitate to praise where it's due, but he also critiques with surgical precision.
 He brings Plato, Aristotle, Aquinas, Descartes, Spinoza, Hume, Kant, Nietzsche — and so many more — into sharp, readable focus.
 What makes this book stand out to me is that Russell writes as both a philosopher and a histor...

-Book Review - "Sapiens: A Brief History of Humankind" – A Personal Review and Reflection
+Book Review - "The Second Sex" – A Personal Review and Reflection